 Options for Lesson

 The “Options for Lesson” section provides a number of suggestions for additional activities or alternatives for the lesson.
 Regarding the activity, for instance, you could have students work in pairs or groups.
 You could also assign them just one cell to work on.
-Another idea is to create two large groups of students.
-Each group could make a giant plant or animal cell using the supplies you provide.
+Another idea is to create two large groups of students, with each group making a giant plant or animal cell using the supplies you provide.
 If you can obtain a microscope, students could benefit from seeing different cells up close.
 Another option is to plan a “Cell Day” where students use food items to create models of a plant cell and an animal cell.
 Then they could later eat the different “parts” of the cell.
 You could also invite a biologist to the class to speak with the students about cells.

 The paragraph on the teacher notes page provides a little extra information or guidance for the lesson.
 It suggests using videos, pictures, and drawings often to reinforce the differences between the cells of plants and those of animals.
 You can use the blanks lines to write down any other ideas or thoughts you might have before you begin the lesson.